Shopping Cart

 Origin: China

-• Silk from domesticated (mulberry) silkworms is an extremely strong, naturally organic fiber.
-It was the first fiber ever used to make cloth.
+- Silk from domesticated (mulberry) silkworms is a strong, naturally organic fiber.
+It was the first fiber used to make cloth.

-• Regulates body temperature and disburses static electricity
+- Regulates body temperature and is flame retardant.

-Baserange’s silk comes from old farms in China.
-Our fabric supplier has a long-term relationship with these farms, and visits them regularly.
+- Our silk comes from farms in China, where most of the world’s silk is made.
+Our fabric supplier has a long-term relationship with these farms and visits them regularly.

 Wild Silk

-• Wild silk comes from Tulsa silkworms.
-As the name of the fabric suggests, the Tulsa silkworms live in the wild.
+- Wild silk comes from Tussar silkworms.
+As the name of the fabric suggests, the Tussar silkworms live in the wild.
+Tussar silkworms feed on the Arjun tree.

 Linen